steelze/mail-tracker/README.md

 -   **admin-route**: The route information for the admin.
 Set the prefix and middleware.
 -   **admin-template**: The params for the Admin Panel and Views.
 You can integrate your existing Admin Panel with the MailTracker admin panel.
 -   **date-format**: You can define the format to show dates in the Admin Panel.
+-   **content-max-size**: You can overwrite default maximum length limit for `content` database field.
+Do not forget update it's type from `text` if make it longer.

 If you do not wish to have an email tracked, then you can add the `X-No-Track` header to your message.
 Put any random string into this header to prevent the tracking from occurring.
 The header will be removed from the email prior to being sent.